spawaskar-cora/cora-docs/docs/user-guide/modules/dnas/dnas.md

 DNA can be an important step in the identification process of missing persons.
 If your project chooses to use DNA analysis as part of your identification process then you have come to the right place.
 Here you will learn more about the DNA module in CoRA.
-A critical first step is to cut a sample of the speciemn for DNA analysis and then assign a sample number to it for tracking purposes and after you get results from your DNA lab you can capture DNA information here to create a DNA Profile for further analysis.
+A critical first step is to cut a sample of the specimen for DNA analysis and then assign a sample number to it for tracking purposes and after you get results from your DNA lab you can capture DNA information here to create a DNA Profile for further analysis.

 ## Create a DNA Sample

-The DNA sample and Profile are assocaited with a specimen, so you must first choose a specimen for which you want to create a DNA sample for.
+The DNA sample and Profile are associated with a specimen, so you must first choose a specimen for which you want to create a DNA sample for.
 You can choose a specimen by navigating to the specimen screen from either the specimen search results screen or from any data table row that has a specimen link on it.
 All search and reports screens have specimen links on them.
 Simply click these links to navigate to the specimen view/edit screen.
 Once on the specimen screen you can navigate to the Specimen